 Click the button below when you are ready to answer the CPD questions based on the tea tree oil in companion animals module from Veterinary Prescriber.

-Once complete you will be emailed with the results of your tea tree oil in companion animals CPD along with the answers so make sure you enter your email address carefully at the head of the form so you can receive your certificate
+Once complete you will be emailed with the results of your tea tree oil in companion animals CPD along with the your certificate so make sure you enter your email address carefully at the head of the form.

 Araujo IB et al. Study of the embryofoetotoxicity of alpha-terpinene in the rat.
 Food Chem Toxicol 1996; 34(5): 477-82.